othmen30/My-Tutorials/Setup Git server with SSH and HTTP.md

 To add proper authentication for our users we need to edit our Apache configuration file again.

 ```
-sudo nano /etc/apache2sites-available/git.conf
+sudo nano /etc/apache2/sites-available/git.conf
 ```

-Add the following to your git.conf file:
+Add the following to your git.conf file before the </VirtualHost>:

 ---